Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/rest-service.markdown

 2. Edit the file that is located under src/main/webapp/WEB-INF/config.properties to include your space's properties

-3. Package the project using maven: `mvn package -P standalone-war` {{<wbr>}}This will run the unit tests and package the project to a war file located at target/RESTData.war
+3. Package the project using maven: `mvn package -P standalone-war` <br>This will run the unit tests and package the project to a war file located at target/RESTData.war

 4. Deploy the war file as a Web Processing Unit